-- Many unconscious leaders, who have spend their entire careers problem-solving, delivering results, and pulling people along, often feel drained and want to disconnect.
+- Many unconscious leaders, who have spent their entire careers problem-solving, delivering results, and pulling people along, often feel drained and want to disconnect.

-- Team member who don’t feel heard by unconscious leaders stop caring about making changes and give up on creating solutions that could benefit the organization.
+- Team members who don’t feel heard by unconscious leaders stop caring about making changes and give up on creating solutions that could benefit the organization.